 AIRHIGH SIGNALFINANCIAL10-K

-AAR Corp experienced massive 283% revenue growth but suffered a 73% decline in net income, indicating significant margin compression despite business expansion.
+AAR Corp experienced a dramatic decline in net income despite strong revenue growth, indicating significant margin compression or extraordinary charges.

 Comparing 2025-07-22 vs 2024-07-19View on EDGAR →